Skip to main content

 PHD Program

-The GWS PhD program is designed to train cutting-edge scholars in feminist, gender, and sexuality studies.
-The program was established in 2013, and our first PhD student graduated in 2018.
-The GWS certificate program was established in 1994, and close to 200 students from a variety of academic fields have earned graduate certificates.
+The GWS Ph.D. program is designed to train cutting-edge scholars in gender, sexuality and feminist studies.
+The program was established in 2013 and our first Ph.D. student graduated in 2018.
+The GWS certificate program, established in 1994, has awarded graduate certificates to nearly 200 students from a variety of academic fields.
 Students in both programs have a wide range of professional goals and research interests.

-Core graduate classes in GWS include feminist theory, the history of feminist thought, and feminist research methodologies.
-In addition, we offer a broad range of GWS topical seminars and cross-listed courses including Queer Theory; Black Feminist Theory; Transnational Feminisms; Girlhood Studies; Health, Bodies, and Debility; Gender and Science; Gender, the Courts, and Law; Queer of Color in the Global Context; Post-Colonialism; Ferguson and Race in a Historical Perspective; Queer Literature; and Prejudice and Inequality in the Social Sciences.
-We also offer graduate seminars through the Social Theory Program, cross-listed courses with affiliated GWS faculty in other departments, and programming in conjunction with the African American and Africana Studies and the Latin American, Caribbean, and Latino/a Studies Programs.
-(Click on the link to Graduate Courses for further information about course offerings).
+Core graduate classes in GWS include feminist theory and feminist research methodologies.
+In addition, we offer a broad range of GWS topical seminars and cross-listed courses including Queer Theory; Black Feminist Theory; Transnational Feminisms; Girlhood Studies; Masculinity Studies; Health, Bodies, and Debility; Gender and Science; Gender, the Courts, and Law; Queer of Color in the Global Context; Post-Colonialism; Race and Memory; Reproductive Justice; Queer Literature; and Prejudice and Inequality.
+We also offer graduate seminars through the Social Theory Program, cross-listed courses with affiliated GWS faculty in other departments, and programming in conjunction with the African American and Africana Studies and the Latin American, Caribbean and Latino Studies Programs.

 GWS graduate students are regularly recognized for their many achievements.
 GWS students teach classes such as Gender and Popular Culture, Sex Roles, and Social Movements.
-The College of Arts and Sciences has recognized several of our doctoral students, including Miles Feroli, Ashley Ruderman-Looff, and Shawna Felkin, with highly competitive Outstanding Teaching Assistant Awards.
-Our graduate students also have been awarded competitive fellowships from the College of Arts and Sciences, Center for Equality and Social Justice, and Office for Policy Studies of Violence Against Women.
+The College of Arts and Sciences has recognized several of our doctoral students, including Lukas Bullock, Jingxue Zhang, Miles Feroli, Ashley Ruderman-Looff and Shawna Felkin, with highly competitive Outstanding Teaching Assistant Awards.
+Our graduate students also have been awarded competitive fellowships from the College of Arts and Sciences, Center for Equality and Social Justice and Office for Policy Studies of Violence Against Women.
 Mel Lesch was awarded the inaugural Sarah Bennett Holmes Award for their work on behalf of LGBTQ people.
 GWS graduate students have published papers in prestigious journals, such as Signs, Feminist Frontiers, and Journal of Lesbian Studies.
-Graduates of our program are now faculty members at the University of Massachusetts-Dartmouth, Berea College, Wayne State University, and St. Norbert College.
+Graduates of our program have been hired as faculty members at the University of Massachusetts-Dartmouth, Berea College, Wayne State University, and St. Norbert College.
 We are incredibly proud of our graduate students’ accomplishments!

 Information on the GWS PhD program, the GWS certificate program, requirements for application and admission, funding and assistantships, and degree requirements are available on this website.
 If you have questions after reading these materials, please contact us at GWSGradStudies@uky.edu